chadkluck/serverless-video-converter/README.md

 > NOTE!
 While this is serverless, meaning you only get charged for what you use, not for any idle time, you ARE charged for what you use.
 My personal experience in converting a 30 min video and 10 3 min videos (approx 60 min total) from 4K to 4K Optimized, 1080, 720, and SD and Stream chunks in `us-east-2` has cost about USD$100.

-So, while free to set up, and you don't get charge for having it sit there, there is a cost if you USE it.
-If you are just experimenting I suggest having a 30 second to 1 minute video ready for testing and only upload large videos when you are in production and serious about hosting video content.
+So, while free to set up, and you don't get charged for having it sit there, there is a cost if you USE it.
+If you are just experimenting I suggest having a 30 to 60 second video ready for testing and only upload large videos when you are in production and serious about hosting video content.

 ## Demo

-This application stack is used in conjunction with S3 fronted by CloudFront and a React-based site hosted on AWS Amplify on my personal hobby site [Doghouse Lights](https://doghouselights.com) under the Videos section.
+This application stack is used in conjunction with S3 fronted by CloudFront and a React-based site hosted on AWS Amplify on my personal hobby site [Doghouse Lights](https://doghouselights.com/videos) under the Videos section.
 This application processes the videos I upload to then be streamed in various formats and sizes depending on device or network connection.

 ## Work Flow

-1. User (or process) uploads a video file to S3 bucket (`VideoSourceBucket`)
+1. User (or a process) uploads a video file to S3 bucket (`VideoSourceBucket`)
 2. S3 triggers Lambda function (`SubmitJobFunction`)
 3. Lambda function submits a job to AWS Elemental MediaConvert to transcode the video into multiple formats and resolutions.
 The job contains information on where to put the output and the IAM Role to use.